ualberta-smr/generating-annotation-usage-rules/ui/README.md

 # Rule Validation Tool

-The complete project of the Rule Validation Tool.
+The complete project of the Rule Validation Tool (RVT).
 This tool presents the mined candidate rules to the users and allows them to validate rules.

 It consists of 2 pieces:
 - [frontend](./frontend/)